rashakil-ds/Roadmap-Docs/README.md

 - **Machine Learning Engineer**
 - **NLP Engineer**

 Each roadmap is designed to guide you through the skills, tools, and knowledge required for the respective roles.
-From foundational concepts to advanced techniques, these roadmaps are your blueprint for success.
+These roadmaps are your blueprint for success, from foundational concepts to advanced techniques.

 ## How to Use This Repository